vinhphuctadang/ShardedMongo/README.md

 **This is my personal configuration which may not suitable for production mode**

-In this demo, the 'sharded' database has 3 sharded server, 1 config server (it should be 3 config server, one for each replica set, but 1 is used for demo purpose) and a mongo router (to distribute queries to shards)
+In this demo, the 'sharded' database has 2 sharded servers, 2 config server and a mongo router (to distribute queries to shards)

 ## Prerequisite:
 - docker